aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 fig.cap="Gahagan biface 545 from the Gahagan Mound site, illustrating axial twisting. \\label{figbev}"
 ```

-The goal of this effort was to increase both the precision and rigour of
+The goal of this effort was to increase the precision and rigour of the
-the study by including the z-dimension to capture those morphological
+study by including the z-dimension to capture those morphological
-characteristics associated with axial twisting introduced through the
+characteristics associated with axial twisting that are introduced
-practice of bifacial beveling.
-This landmarking protocol represents an
+through the practice of bifacial beveling.
+This landmarking protocol
-intermediate iteration between the previous 2D analysis (Selden Jr.,
+represents an intermediate iteration between the previous 2D analysis
-Dockall, and Shafer 2018), and the forthcoming protocol that also
+(Selden Jr., Dockall, and Shafer 2018), and the forthcoming protocol
-includes semilandmarks placed on a series of equidistant cross-sections.
+that also includes semilandmarks placed on a series of equidistant
-The cross-sections increase coverage of the semilandmarks across the
+cross-sections.
+The cross-sections increase the coverage of
-mesh topology, and provide for greater precision in the analysis of
+semilandmarks across the mesh topology, and provide for greater
-morphology for the whole object.
-The evolution of this landmarking
+precision in the analysis of morphology for the whole object.
+The
-protocol represents a concerted effort to better comprehend the vagaries
+evolution of this landmarking protocol represents a concerted effort to
-of morphological similarities and differences among Gahagan bifaces.
+better comprehend the vagaries of morphological similarities and
-While true that some landmarking protocols can be—and often are—recycled
+differences among Gahagan bifaces.
+While true that some landmarking
-as new specimens are added, this particular research programme
+protocols can be—and often are—recycled as new specimens are added, this
-endeavours to achieve ever-greater accuracy and precision in each
+particular research programme endeavours to achieve ever-greater
-analytical iteration.
+accuracy and precision in each analytical iteration.

 ### Generating the spline